 I had been religiously religious all of my life, and much of my identity was woven into what I could say that “I knew.”

 But then my life fell apart and none of the answers made sense anymore and my life didn’t fit into the neat, tidy, impressive boxes I had been trying to shove it into.

 What a humbling experience to finally have to admit that I didn’t have all the answers, in fact, for a long time it felt like I didn’t have any.

-How interesting that the Blue Book implies that the spiritual awakening we seek is a journey of truly knowing ourselves.
 What is the connection between coming to know ourselves and coming to know God?

 And what does all of this have to do with Gratitude?